nWODT-Cobalt/uxa/Presentations/Cataxonomies/Cataxonomies.md

 ^A.k.a. the no-no list: “framework”, “platform”, “system”, “workspace”, etc.

-^Cool sounding words *can* be mistaken for cool ideas, map-territory fallacy
+^Cool sounding words *can* be mistaken for cool ideas, i.e. map-territory fallacy

 ---